freqlabs/nbd-init/README.md

 In this example, an `md(4)` root image boots the kernel and attaches an NBD volume, then reroots to a ZFS pool on this volume.

+A boot image can be prepared by making the following modifications to a FreeBSD 11 or later mfsbsd.img, mini-memstick.img or similar:

-The boot image has `/sbin/init` replaced with the modified init, an NBD client at `/sbin/nbd-client`, `/etc/rc` replaced with a short script to bring up network interfaces and immediately begin the reroot process, and the reroot hook script `/etc/rc.reroot`, which copies the NBD client to the reroot tmpfs in `/dev/reroot/`, starts the client, and updates the kernel environment for the new root filesystem.
++ `/sbin/init` replaced with the modified `init`
++ an NBD client at `/sbin/nbd-client`
++ `/etc/rc` replaced with a short script to bring up network interfaces and immediately begin the reroot process (example in `etc/`)
++ the reroot hook script `/etc/rc.reroot`, which copies the NBD client to the reroot tmpfs in `/dev/reroot/`, starts the client, and updates the kernel environment for the new root filesystem (example in `etc/`)

+The example `loader.conf` in `boot/` can be used with a custom built root memdisk akin to how mfsbsd is built, as a demonstration of configuring the system's storage location from `loader.conf`.
+Alternatively, you might fetch the server configuration from a metadata API (or hard code it) in `rc.reroot`.

 The ZFS pool is a full install of FreeBSD made using `bsdinstall` to an `md(4)` attached image file or a zvol.
 The only special requirement is to not use DHCP